-Approaching a technological challenge on the scale of the SKA Telescope is formidable.
+Approaching a technological challenge on the scale of the Square Kilometre Array (SKA) telescope is formidable.

-The Square Kilometre Array once complete will provide over a million square metres of collecting area, with thousands of dishes, and up to a million low-frequency antennas connected using the highest speed communications network ever envisaged in the field of astronomy, feeding data at rates which will dwarf modern data transmission scales over the Internet.
+The SKA will eventually have hundreds of radio dishes and several hundred thousand low-frequency antennas, connected using the highest speed communications network ever envisaged in the field of astronomy, feeding data at rates which will dwarf modern data transmission scales over the Internet.

 This huge increase in scale demands a revolutionary break from traditional radio telescope design and radical developments in processing, computer speeds and the supporting technological infrastructure.